Federal Constitutional Court (Germany) (2016);

 Here the court determined that the lower court did not properly balance the plaintiffs’ property interests in their sound recording, and the defendants’ fundamental right of artistic freedom.
 The court noted that the fact that defendants lifted the actual sounds from the plaintiffs’ recording, rather than creating a “sound alike” recording of their own, did not render their conduct culpable.
 This is because the court found that use of a sample of the actual preexisting work is a creative component of the musical genre of the defendants’ work, and therefore permissible artistic expression.
 Moreover, the court rationalized, the defendants’ use of the plaintiffs’ sound clip did not result in economic disadvantage to the plaintiffs.

 The court’s discussion is interesting too in that it reflects, naturally, Germany’s civil law tradition.
-The court supports its decision with references and analyses of only statutory law, with no mention of precedential case law.
+The court supports its decision with references and analyses of only statutory law, with no mention of case law precedent.